 Finding A Home

-How you apply for rental housing will depend on your circumstances and the type of home you are looking for.
+How you apply for our general needs rented housing will depend on your circumstances and the type of home you are looking for.
 We have a contract with the Local Authorities (Councils) called ‘nomination agreements’.
 This means we have to allocate a percentage of our empty homes to people from their waiting lists.
 You will need to contact your local council's housing department and complete one of their application forms to be nominated by them for one of our properties.
-The council will explain how their housing register and nominations system operates.
+The council will explain how their housing register and nominations system operates, as these are all different.

-Some councils operate a choice based lettings scheme.
-Once you have been accepted on their housing register you can bid for any of the affordable homes they advertise and for which you are matched.
-The successful bidder is the one with the highest priority under the scheme.
+Most councils operate a choice based lettings scheme.
+Once you have been accepted onto their housing register, you will be advised which property types you can bid on.
+You can then bid for these types of homes being advertised.
+The bidder with the highest priority under their scheme will be nominated to us.

-We allocate our rental homes from the following sources:
+We allocate our general needs rented homes from the following sources:

 - The Councils’ waiting lists

-All of our homes for let according to our Selection and Allocation Policy.pdf (0.254MB) .
-This document advises you on the criteria Estuary uses for those applying to be housed by us.
+All our homes which are for let follow our Selection & Allocation Policy.pdf (0.513MB) .
+This document advises you on the criteria Estuary Housing Association uses for those applying to be housed by us.

-To apply to register for a home in one of the ‘open’ local authority areas please complete our Housing Application Form.pdf (0.353MB) .
-If you need help in completing the form please contact us and we will be happy to assist.
+To apply to register for our waiting list, please read our Selection and Allocation Policy to ensure you meet our criteria.
+You can then complete our Housing Application Form.pdf (0.468MB) or Transfer Form (0.311MB) .
+If you need help in completing the form, please contact us and we will be happy to assist.

 Other Housing Options

 Please see the menu on the left hand side for other housing options available through Estuary, which include Market Renting and Mutual Exchange.
-If you know what it is you are looking for, have a look at our Property search.
+If you are looking to purchase a property, please have a look at our property search.

 I am going to be homeless in the near future, what can I do?

-You need to contact the local authority Housing Options team and ask to fill out a homeless application.
-The Housing Options team will assess your application and if you meet specific criteria they may be able to assist by putting you into emergency accommodation.
+You need to contact your local authority Housing Options team and ask to speak to one of their Homelessness Officers for advice.
+The Housing Options team will assess your situation and, if you meet specific criteria, they may be able to assist by putting you into emergency accommodation.

 Renting privately is often the quickest way for you to find housing.
-We would suggest you speak to the Housing Options team within Local Authority of the area you wish to live as they should be able to give you further information about renting privately and you may be eligible for a rent deposit scheme.
+We would suggest you speak to the Housing Options team within the Local Authority of the area you wish to live in, as they should be able to give you further information about renting privately and you may be eligible for help under a rent deposit scheme.

-You should contact lettings agents in the area by looking in the Yellow Pages or in your local free paper.
+You can find contact details for lettings agents in the area by looking in the Yellow Pages or in your local free paper.